- What do I do if I am pulled over for DUI?

 A defendant who does not have the ability to prove a diagnosis for a debilitating medical condition by a licensed physician can still have their sentence mitigated under Maryland law.
 Upon conviction for possession of marijuana a defendant can introduce evidence of a medical necessity for using the drug.
 If the court agrees, the maximum sentence for possession then becomes a fine of $100.
 The inherent flaw in the medical necessity mitigation law is that the defendant must first be convicted of the crime in order to receive the mitigation benefit.

-At least fifteen states have decided to legalize medical marijuana, and our great state appears to be the next on this list.
-But the jury is still out about how these laws will be implemented.
+At least twenty states have implemented medical marijuana, and our great state will join the fray in the next year or two.
 The Herbst Firm is a criminal defense law firm specializing in possession and sale of marijuana, and can offer free advice and information about the progress of the state's evolving drug laws.

 Should I speak to the police about my case?

 If you or someone you know is arrested for a criminal offense in Maryland, there are a few important things to remember.
 Perhaps the most important thing to keep in mind if you are ever arrested for any crime in Maryland is to remain silent.
 This does not mean that you should be uncooperative with police officers but under no circumstances should you volunteer information to police.
 Any information that you freely and voluntarily give to police officers can be used against you in your criminal case.
 And some police officers will even say your statements were given freely and voluntarily when just the opposite is true.
 Making any statements to police about your criminal case may hamper your Maryland criminal lawyer's ability to defend your case.
 This is true for all criminal cases from misdemeanors such as DUI and drug possession all the way to felonies such as robbery and rape.